 There are plenty of great options on offer, but to pick one that will give you your brightest blonde ever, take a look at your current hair color.
 Are the colors you would like to tone down more orange or more butter yellow?

-Whereas, for shades that have gone one step beyond the gold category and strayed firmly into the orange camp, take a look at Fanola’s No Orange Shampoo.
+- For shades that have gone one step beyond the gold category and strayed firmly into the orange camp, take a look at Fanola’s No Orange Shampoo./li>

 How to Get Natural Highlights